esterpantaleo/Elements_Exposed_To_Disasters/README.md

 		<span style="color:blue"> Roberto Bellotti UNIBA </span></li>
    	</ul></li>
 	<b> Roads, bridges and transportation systems</b><br>
-	Critical infrastructures are essential for social well-being, industrial production, and economic stability, with bridges and viaducts playing a crucial role in transportation networks.
+	Transportation systems are essential for industrial production, and economic stability, with bridges and viaducts playing a crucial role in transportation networks.
 	However, aging bridges present a significant challenge for urban resilience, requiring continuous monitoring and proper maintenance to ensure their durability, efficiency, and safety.
 	Effective bridge classification and structural health monitoring are therefore vital for timely interventions, risk mitigation, and long-term preservation.
 	<ul>